 Why did I act in the way I did?
-More important, how did my actions affect my son?
+More importantly, how did my actions affect my son?
 My knowledge and experiences make new situations familiar and comfortable.
 When faced with situations that do not conform to what I know, I become uncomfortable.
 As the comfort level decreases, I adjust to the situation by forcing what is creating discomfort into my frame of reference, my history of experiences.
-If the observed behaviour does not fit my experiences, then I label it “not right” or “wrong” and this labelling process allows my comfort level to rise.
-The label categorises it in a safe way, by allowing me to perceive it without it threatening my sense of reality.
+If the observed behaviour does not fit my experiences, then I label it “not right” or “wrong”; this labelling process allows my comfort level to rise.
+The label categorises it in a safe way by allowing me to perceive it without it threatening my sense of reality.

 I do not believe I differ much from others in feeling and reacting this way.
 In a moment’s time, a person views something, relates it to previous knowledge, interprets it to fit personal reality, labels it, and decides to accept or reject it.
 People do this hundreds of times a day without giving much thought to the process.
 This process often results in people perceiving themselves through the eyes of others as “not right” when, indeed, they are very “right.”
 They may differ from another’s reality or experience.
 Nevertheless, they are right according to how they were formed and how they developed.